oliora/couched/README.md

 Simple usage: `couch-load [options] <docs_dir> <db_name> [<db_server>]`

-Documents should be UTF-8 encoded JSON files.
+Documents should be UTF-8 encoded JSON files with **json** extension.

 **Run any tool with `-h` parameter to get all possible options.**